 - Party B confirms the swap.

-BarterDEX is a decentralized exchange created by Komodo but it works with electron servers or native.
-BarterDEX at its core is more like an auction system then a true decentralized exchange.
+BarterDEX is a decentralized exchange created by Komodo , but it works with electron servers or native.
+BarterDEX at its core is more like an auction system than a true decentralized exchange.
 It also uses a security deposit in the form of Zcredits to do swaps without waiting for confirmation.

 BarterDEX also supports Etomic swaps.
-These work by keeping the payments locked in a etomic blockchain which will act as a third party.
-Although swaps have been done, it is stated as not yet production ready .
-Currently (July 2018) its only possible to use Barterdex out of the cli .
+These work by keeping the payments locked in an etomic blockchain that will act as a third party.
+Although swaps have been done, it is stated as not yet being production ready .
+Currently (July 2018), it is only possible to use Barterdex out of the Command Line Interface (CLI) .
 Barterdex charges a 0.1287% fee for a swap .

 A. Vohra (2016), "What are Hashed Timelock Contracts (HTLCs)?
 Application in Lightning Network & Payment Channels", Hackernoon [online] Available: https://hackernoon.com/what-are-hashed-timelock-contracts-htlcs-application-in-lightning-network-payment-channels-14437eeb9345.
 Date accessed: 2018‑07‑12.

 J. Poon and T. Dryja (2016), "The Bitcoin Lightning Network: Scalable Off-chain Instant Payments v0.5.9.2" [online].
 Available: https://lightning.network/lightning-network-paper.pdf.
 Date accessed: 2018‑07‑13.